abaynew-guadie/binary_trees/README.md

 0x1D C - Binary trees
  C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 This projects covers the concepts of binary trees!
-This was a project done with the contribution of my peer in many other SWE projects  [Jorge Zafra](https://github.com/jorgezafra94/) Kudos!
+This was a project done with the contribution of my peer in many other SWE projects  [Abaynew Guadie](https://github.com/abaynew-guadie/)love!
 Tasks :heavy_check_mark:
 0. Function that creates a binary tree node
 1. Function that inserts a node as the left-child of another node